 Trading in your old Echo Dot

 Amazon’s trade-in store accepts some Echo devices.
 You can get up to $5 for both the Echo Dot third-gen and the Echo Dot kids edition.
 Plus, Amazon offers a bonus 25% off any new qualifying Echo device.

 Selling your old Echo Dot

 Maybe you received a few too many Echo Dots during the holidays, and you have an extra one lying around?
 Or, maybe you’ve decided you want to switch over to Google Home?
 If you want to just get rid of your device altogether, there are a few places where you can sell your old Echo Dot online.
-Sites where you can buy and sell tech, like Swappa, are a good option, as well as auction sites like eBay, or yard sale sites and apps like Letgo.
-On Swappa, a third-generation Dot typically sells for somewhere in the $24 to $28 range.
+Sites where you can buy and sell tech, like Swappa, are a good option, as well as auction sites like eBay or yard sale sites and apps like Letgo.
+On Swappa, a third-gen Dot typically sells for somewhere in the $24 to $28 range.

 If selling or trading in your old Dot doesn’t suit you, you can also donate your device to a store like Goodwill.
 You may be able to use the fair market value of the device as a tax write-off, which can be beneficial during tax season.

 - How to reset and deregister an Echo Show

 - Echo Dot vs. Echo Dot Kids Edition